Whitewater is a Small Community Southeast of Grand Junction on the Uncompahgree Plateau

 The area has more rural properties on large and small acreage estates than single family homes in neighborhoods.
 There is a mix of luxury homes, family homes, manufactured homes and modest housing.
 The area has been marked for growth and there is urban infrastructure like water and sewer in places.
 A developer who has a prime piece of Whitewater real estate at Highway 50 and Colorado Highway 141, is waiting for an opportunity to develop it.
 There are 26 acres with 20 acres tagged for mixed-use residential and 6 acres devoted to commercial development.
 Access to the Uncompahgree Plateau and the Old Spanish Trail make it a prime location for anyone who wants to live close to nearby recreation.
 The hiking and off-road opportunities around here are incredible.

 Popular neighborhoods in Whitewater are: D Bar V Ranchettes, Pronghorn, Sagebrush, Sunnyside, Elk Run, Indian Creek and Desert Ranches.

-Gateway is another very rural area nearby with an exclusive resort called Gateway Canyons that is a five star hotel.
+Gateway is another very rural area nearby with an exclusive resort called Gateway Canyons that has a five star hotel and conference center.